zelikos/zeliblue/README.md

 - Workspace navigation shortcuts are adjusted, with the aim of being more intuitive for horizontal workspaces
 - GNOME Console replaces GNOME Terminal as the default terminal, and can be launched with Super+t
+- `fish` is set as the default shell in Console
 - Flathub is set up in the background on first boot, both system-wide (flathub-system) and for per-user installs (flathub-user)
 - GNOME Software defaults to installing apps from flathub-user
 - Core system apps are installed to flathub-system after first boot
 - System apps are selected based on the official [GNOME Core apps](https://apps.gnome.org/), with some substitutions and additions
 - And more miscellaneous tweaks

-There are also some additional flavors of Zeliblue:

-Zeliblue GTS, which is nearly identical to the main image.
-The difference is that GTS follows the latest version of Fedora, minus one.
-In other words, when Zeliblue is on Fedora 39, GTS is on Fedora 38.
-While the main image should work well for most users, GTS is provided for those that desire extra stability.

-Zeliblue Plasma (zeliblue-kinoite) uses the Plasma desktop environment instead of GNOME.
+There is also Zeliblue Plasma (zeliblue-kinoite), which uses the Plasma desktop environment instead of GNOME.
 It replaces multiple apps that are layered into the upstream image with Flatpak equivalents, as well as using `fish` as the default shell in Konsole.

 Zeliblue is made with [BlueBuild](https://blue-build.org/).